Charmingdc/Charmingdc/README.md

 - Frontend web applications
 - Frontend Libraries and APIs
 - Decentralized Apps (dApps) web applications
-- Full-stack web applications with a focus on user-friendly UI/UX (Firebase as Auth and Db)
+- Full-stack web applications with a focus on user-friendly interface (Firebase as Auth and Db)
 - Open-source contributions and collaborations